 Paddle among towering tidewater glaciers and explore the northernmost point of the world’s largest temperate rainforest.
 This is paradise for sea kayaking.
 Look on in awe at the snow-capped peaks of the Chugach Mountains.
 The sheer walls of these fjords are draped with tumbling waterfalls making their way into Prince William Sound.
 Wildlife abounds so keep watch for sea lions, porpoises, eagles and countless other birds.
 Listen for the exhalations of humpback whales as they surface in the sound.
 This remarkable Alaskan gem encompasses over 15,000 square miles of coastal wilderness.
 See the best of Alaska from the seat of your kayak.

-DAY 6: Enjoy good coffee, eat breakfast, and spend the day exploring more of the area.
+Enjoy a delicious breakfast and a strong cup of coffee before departing for the day.
 Visit a kittiwake rookery where thousands of these seabirds raise their young in what appears to be a solid cliff face.

 TERRAIN/ROUTE CHOICES: Prince William Sound is located at the northern edge of the Pacific rain forest—an area lush and green with vegetation.
 You will paddle through protected fiords and passages, exploring the bays, inlets and streams.
 Most campsites are packed gravel beaches.

 TYPE OF TRAVEL/DISTANCE: You will travel in sea kayaks that hold 1-2 people plus all necessary gear.
 An average day’s travel will consist of 3-5 hours of paddling, depending on weather conditions.
 Previous wilderness experience and/or paddling experience is recommended.
 Though not technically difficult, this trip can be physically challenging.
 This trip is well suited for people with mobility impairments.
 You should be prepared for the possibility of a wind bound day.
 Travel distances vary from 8-10 miles per day with the exception of scheduled layover days.